yuti-gao/yuti-gao.github.io/about.markdown

 permalink: /about/
 ---
 Hi, I am a PhD student in biological anthropology in University of Colorado Boulder.
-This blog is to record the resources my thoughts during PhD study.
+This blog is to record the resources and my thoughts during PhD study.